-The HEAL Cities & Towns Campaign is an initiative of the Institute for Public Health Innovation.
+The HEAL Cities & Towns Campaign pairs the unique power of local government with the public health expertise of the Institute for Public Health Innovation (IPHI).
 The Institute for Public Health Innovation (IPHI) is a unique non-profit resource that builds partnerships across sectors and cultivates innovative solutions to improve health and well-being for all people and communities throughout the District of Columbia, Maryland, and Virginia.
-To learn more about IPHI, visit our website: www.institutephi.org
+To learn more, visit www.institutephi.org

 As a Program Manager for IPHI, Sydney oversees implementation and outreach for the HEAL Cities & Town Campaign and the Prince George’s County Food Equity Council (FEC).
 Sydney works with the Campaign’s Program Associate to recruit new municipalities in addition to supporting current HEAL Cities and Towns while they adopt, implement, and promote HEAL policies and practices.
 For the past four years, Sydney has worked with the FEC, a local independent food policy council of twenty-two diverse members.
 FEC advances county and state-level food and agriculture policies to promote public health, environmental sustainability, and sound economic development in the local food system.

 Sydney is passionate about strengthening local food systems and improving under-served communities' access to healthy foods.
 She has over six years of professional experience working on systems-level public health interventions and local food and farm advocacy.
 Prior to working with IPHI, she served as the South Carolina Department of Education's Farm to School & Fresh Fruit and Vegetable Program Coordinator and as the Sustainability Coordinator at St. Francis Hospital in Greenville, South Carolina.
 She has worked successfully with diverse audiences ranging from school cafeteria staff to policy makers to affect change at the institutional, county, and state-levels.